 This process begins with an idea, perhaps inspired by an image in a magazine ad, on a website, seen on an individual, or created by your own vision.
-Chapman Jewelers will navigate you through the process of custom design by a brief interview and using design composition.
+Chapman Jewelers will navigate you through the process of custom design with a brief interview and using design composition.
 An estimate is provided first, and then if need be, a rendering of the design.
-We offer 2 methods of custom making jewelry; carving of a wax model and hand fabrication.
+We offer two methods of custom making jewelry; carving of a wax model and hand fabrication.
 The details of the design will dictate the process we use.
-Our master craftsperson will hand make your piece with the highest level of skill set and detail.
+Our master craftspeople will handmake your piece with the highest level of skill set and detail.
 This process takes approximately 4-6 weeks.

 Our experienced goldsmiths will use the most appropriate and most cost efficient method of repairing your piece of jewelry.
 Estimates are given for your approval prior to proceeding with the work.
 Repairs take approximately 2 weeks, but certain pieces can be "rushed" to accommodate a special occasion.
 We specialize and offer the following, but are not limited to, types of repairs listed below.